Osama-Abdelhameed/BVA-SAT-FRAMEWORK/README.md

 ## Citation

-If you use BVA-SAT in your research, The citation will be added once the paper is accepted.
+If you use BVA-SAT in your research, the citation will be added once the paper is accepted.

 ## Requirements